AAverin/FiReKonf/readme.md

 5. Type `process()` and press Enter

 Resulting Kotlin data class will be printed into the output.
-Copy it and put into your project
+Copy it and put into your project.

+You can use `@SerialName` kotlinx.serialization annotation to instruct parser which name to grab from Remote Config